nickfu98/Hospital-appointments-dashbaord-project/README.md

 ---

 ## Data Summary
-This dashboard uses a synthetic dataset detailing 200 appointment records from 2023 including 5 tables:
+This dashboard uses a synthetic dataset detailing 200 appointment records from 2023 including appointment status, treatment types, doctor, branch, and revenue from the following tables:
-  - `appointments
+  - `appointments`
   - `patients`
   - `doctors`
   - `treatments`